The Game by Jack Stone

 “Dean Epps, Tim is a wonderful boy.
 The Church is watching him for possible sainthood.”

 “I find that hard to believe.
 You’re the one who has done so much for Cardinal Cooke and the New York Archdiocese’s homelessness project,” the Dean seems to know everything.
 “Maybe Tim’s an instigator and you’re the one who gets things done.”

 “We’re a good team, but don’t underrate Tim.
 I would still be at home playing D&D if he hadn’t come into my life.”

 “What’s D&D?” he asks, worried it’s something to do with S&M or B&D.

 I tag along with the 3D girls as the male cheerleaders drag us to various frat parties at Penn.
 The guys appreciate the welcome they get, arriving with five beautiful co-eds.
 Minehan has to be on his game to defend Carol.
-Jill attached herself to me, which I play up.
+Jill attaches herself to me, which I play up.
 Dean Epps would be pleased to see how straight I can act.
-I reflect that, like Tim, we defy the stereotype that college is the place to be your real self .
+I reflect that, like Tim, we defy the stereotype that college is the place to find your real self .
 I was a gay rock star in high school and now a straight frat boy in college.
 David is a high school ditcher who has to prove himself in college by actually being a good student.
 Lessons in irony.

 “You really are a nerd,” she concludes, as we pull into Harvard Square.

 “Let’s get pizza,” David shouts as we disembarked.
 My BankAmericard takes a thirty dollar hit.
 No time to be an introvert.